bbonsign/momentum-py-pig-game/crc.md

   * Keep track of their own score.
   * Roll a die, which will update their hold amount
   * Has a name to distinguish between human and bot
+  * Has a turn method that asks for input to roll or hold

 ### Collaborators
   * Instantiated in a game object